Here are 12 essentials when renovating a tiny mudroom/laundry room while still keeping it pretty.

 An odd shaped room which was very small with the stackable washer and dryer unstacked.

 The hall closet was the small boxed in square to the left side of the photo that was removed to reveal a larger room.

 Here are more of those details about the rooms.

 And a view from the stairs.
 You can see in the tile how big the hall closet was.
 Not very big but such a huge difference was made by having it ripped out.

 Vents, ducts and bulkheads were moved/removed to make the most of this tiny mudroom.

-Here’s a similar view from the stairs all renovated and made pretty.
+Here’s a similar view from the stairs all renovated and made pretty with decor.